Error

 What did we do in 1974?

-In 1989 we expanded our connections and took our commitment to eco-efficiency to new ports in the Canary Islands.
+In 1989 we extended connections and implemented our philosophy in the new branches.

 Since 1995, we have been conducting on-board whale watching, for study and preservation purposes.